coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 **Need for ``Proof using``**

-When a theorem is part of a section, typechecking the statement of this theorem might be insufficient for deducing the type of this statement as of at the end of the section.
-Indeed, the proof of the theorem could make use of section variables or section hypotheses that are not mentioned in the statement of the theorem.
+When a theorem is in a section, typechecking the statement of the theorem may be insufficient to deduce the type of the statement at the end of the section.
+For example, the proof of the theorem may make use of section variables or section hypotheses that are not mentioned in the statement of the theorem.

-For this reason, proofs inside section should begin with :cmd:`Proof using` instead of :cmd:`Proof`, where after the ``using`` clause one should provide the list of the names of the section variables that are required for the proof but are not involved in the typechecking of the statement.
-Note that it is safe to write ``Proof using.`` instead of ``Proof.`` also for proofs that are not within a section.
+For this reason, proofs in sections should begin with :cmd:`Proof using` instead of :cmd:`Proof`.
+The `using` clause should give the names of the section variables that are required for the proof that are not involved in the typechecking of the statement.
+See :flag:`Suggest Proof Using`.

-.. warn:: You should use the “Proof using [...].” syntax instead of “Proof.” to enable skipping this proof which is located inside a section.
-Give as argument to “Proof using” the list of section variables that are not needed to typecheck the statement but that are required by the proof.
+(Note it's fine to use ``Proof using.`` instead of ``Proof.`` for proofs that are not in a section.)

+When using ``-vos``, proofs in sections with :cmd:`Proof using` are skipped.
+Proofs in sections without :cmd:`Proof using` are fully processed (much slower) and will raise a warning.
-     If Coq is invoked using the ``-vos`` option, whenever it finds the command ``Proof.`` inside a section, it will compile the proof, that is, refuse to skip it, and it will raise a warning.
-To disable the warning, one may pass the flag ``-w -proof-without-using-in-section``.
+To disable the warning, pass the flag ``-w -proof-without-using-in-section``.

 **Interaction with standard compilation**